Joshua Henry: 2006-2010: Early career and Broadway debut

+2010-2011: The Scottsboro Boys and first Tony nomination

 Henry then joined the Broadway cast of The Scottsboro Boys, directed and choreographed by Susan Stroman with a score by John Kander and Fred Ebb.
 He portrayed Haywood Patterson, for which he achieved critical praise.
 The Star Tribune wrote of his performance, "Joshua Henry ... ignites the role of Haywood Patterson as the lightning rod for our identification with the men."
 Charles Isherwood in The New York Times asserted that Henry "gives a performance of keen intensity as Haywood Patterson, an illiterate young man who becomes the focus of our sympathy as he steadfastly refuses to sign his name to a lie in order to obtain parole.
 Mr. Henry performs Haywood’s ballad of hopeless yearning, "Go Back Home," with a powerful simplicity that slashes through the evening's artifice."
 Despite these positive reviews, The Scottsboro Boys closed within a month.
 For his performance, Henry was nominated for the 2011 Tony Award for Best Actor in a Musical, but lost to Norbert Leo Butz in Catch Me If You Can.

 On January 22, he was among the performers in the Broadway Memories concert performance in New York, in which he performed selections from The Scottsboro Boys.
 On March 2, 2011, he performed with The Scottsboro Boys original Broadway cast in Stro!, a gala celebration honoring Susan Stroman.

-From March 15, 2011 until the show's closing on April 24, 2011 he returned to the role of "Favorite Son" in American Idiot.

 Henry attended and performed at a MCC Miscast Gala in New York, held on March 15, 2011.
 The performance showcases "Broadway's hottest stars performing songs from roles in which they would never be cast."
 On April 10, 2011, he returned to the University of Miami to perform in their Broadway Unplugged concert.
 In addition, Henry and the cast of The Scottsboro Boys performed in the May 16, 2011, performance of Broadway Sensation in New York City.